nemequ/portable-snippets/builtin/README.md

 | bittestandset          |          |      |
 | bittestandset64        |          |      |

-For bswap/byteswap functions, you should really use endian.h.

 Note that it may not be possible to implement built-ins from one compiler using the built-ins from another.

 If we are missing a function you feel should be included, please [file an issue](https://github.com/nemequ/portable-snippets/issues).

+## Alternatives & Supplements

+For bswap/byteswap functions, you should really use endian.h which also handles endianness detection as well as providing easier to use APIs.

+For overflow-safe integer operations (i.e., `__builtin_*_overflow`),
+use safe-math.h.